Scorn (band): History

-Scorn was formed in 1991 in Birmingham, England, by drummer Mick Harris and vocalist/bassist Nic Bullen, former members of English grindcore band Napalm Death.
+Scorn was formed in 1991 in Birmingham by drummer Mick Harris and vocalist/bassist Nic Bullen, former members of the grindcore band Napalm Death.
 Upon Bullen's departure in April 1995, Harris remained the only member of the project.
 Scorn has often been associated with industrial and experimental music, particularly with their Earache Records-era output between 1991 until 1994.
 Since the departure of Bullen in 1995, much of the output has been minimalist beats with an emphasis on very deep bass lines, often resembling dub and trip hop in structure.

 Justin Broadrick (also a former Napalm Death member) provided guitar for the first LP, Vae Solis.
 The EP Lick Forever Dog was formed of remixes from the album.
 Evanescence featured James Plotkin on guitar and was followed by the remix album Ellipsis which featured reworkings by Autechre, Coil, Bill Laswell, Meat Beat Manifesto and Robin Rimbaud.
 Harris parted ways with Earache after the Logghi Barogghi release, both sides having been unhappy with how the project was being handled.

 Many fans of his drumming were confused by the contrast in musical style between Napalm Death and Scorn, but Harris saw it as a natural progression, telling Decibel in 2012: "For the ideas that I had, I needed to make that move.
-Some people think that it was a crazy move, just as grind was maybe starting to go places, do something, but I’ve always been an experimenter, still am; I’m someone who just loves sound."
+Some people think that it was a crazy move, just as grind was maybe starting to go places, do something, but I've always been an experimenter, still am; I’m someone who just loves sound."

 Having left Earache Records, the project kept pushing the heavy bass sound, subtly changing with each release.
 The downtempo sound gained Harris an underground following and he was seen as an early originator of dubstep.
-In May 1997, Harris decided to end the project in order to finish relations with KK Records, after they refused to fund a collaboration with Bill Laswell and a rapper.
+In May 1997, Harris decided to end the project in order to finish relations with KK Records, after they refused to fund a collaboration EP with Bill Laswell as mixing engineer and a rapper Kalil.
 After pursuing other projects, Harris returned with two critically acclaimed Scorn albums on Hymen Records, Greetings from Birmingham and Plan B. Scorn then released a one track live mix called List of Takers in 2004 on Vivo Records.

 Scorn returned in 2007 with Stealth on Ad Noiseam with the CD version released on Kurt Gluck's Ohm Resistance label.
 Scorn then released 12" records on Combat Records and Record Label Records in 2008.
 Another full-length album entitled Refuse; Start Fires, again was released on Ohm Resistance in 2010.
-This album also marked the first time since Bullen left the project that Harris has worked full-on with another musician (excluding the track Scorn did with David Knight on the "Rise|Converge" compilation), drummer Yan Treasey.
+This album also marked the first time since Bullen left the project that Harris has worked full-on with another musician (excluding the unreleased EP with rapper Kalil from 1997 and a track Scorn did with David Knight on the "Rise|Converge" compilation in 2000), drummer Yan Treasey.
 On the heels of this full-length, Harris returned with the "Yozza" EP in 2011, again with Treasey.

 In November 2011, Harris stated the Scorn project was "put to bed".